-Chicago Sexual Abuse Lawyer
+Chicago Sexual Abuse Lawyers

 Sexual abuse and assault are crimes punishable by years in prison and other sentences in Illinois.
 But even if the perpetrator is locked up, victims are often left with lingering emotional difficulties, damage, injuries, and trauma.
 What recourse do they have?